FUNDAMENTALS OF CREATING AND MANAGING DIGITAL COLLECTIONS

 - Each livestreamed presentation is 45-60 minutes and is followed by 15-30 minutes of audio/video-enabled Q&A with the presenter.

-- Registrants will have access to all presentation sessions and to selected breakout groups during the conference as well as on-demand access for one month afterward.
+- Registrants will have access to all presentation sessions during the conference as well as on-demand access for one month afterward.

 - See the Logistics page for more information about conference access.